Creating your personal website using Quarto

 5

-add button links to your favorite social media pages (e.g. LinkedIn, Twitter, GitHub, and even your email – Note: the mailto:: ahead of your email address, mailto::youremail.com)
+add button links to your favorite social media pages (e.g. LinkedIn, GitHub, and even your email – Note the mailto:: that must precede of your email address, mailto::youremail.com)

 Fun Tip: Install the Font Awesome Extension for Quarto to add free Font Awesome Font Awesome icons to your site!
 Be sure to check out the icon option when adding linked buttons to your About Page.

-My Quarto website after updating my landing page with the built-in trestles template, adding an image, and linked buttons.
-(Note: using three dashes, ---, creates a page divider, as seen between sections in the screenshot above.)
+My Quarto website after updating my landing page with the built-in jolla template, adding an image, and linked buttons.
 Overall, a big improvement!
 However, our text is a bit squished in the center of the page – we’ll fix then in the next step.

-Quarto’s built-in About Page templates are great for a couple reasons, primarily:
+Quarto’s built-in templates are great for a couple reasons, primarily:

 1. they provide a quick and easy way to create visually-pleasing web pages (particularly website landing pages)